Council-of-Ricks-2017/Presentations/heap_sort.md

 # Heap Sort

-need to create a max heap from unsorted array and then heapify
+-need to create a max heap from unsorted array
+-and then heapify
 ----
 good for queues
 big O(n*logn) runtime